byt3bl33d3r/WitnessMe/README.md

 ### Native

-Natively installing WitnessMe is only reccomended if you intend to hack on the source code or you really can't install Docker on the system you're using.
+Natively installing WitnessMe is only recommended if you intend to hack on the source code or you really can't install Docker on the system you're using.

 ```bash
 git clone https://github.com/byt3bl33d3r/WitnessMe && cd WitnessMe